-- Stabilization surgery - spinal fusion - two vertebrae of the spine are fused together.
-This provides stability for the spine.
-The procedure can be done at any level of the spine, but is more common in the lower back area (lumbar region) and the neck area (cervical region) - these are the most movable parts of the spine.
+This can be done anywhere in the spine but is more common in the lower back and the neck area.
+These are the most movable parts of the spine.

-This procedure is very effective for patients in extreme pain whose spine cannot bear their own weight.
-However, spinal fusion can speed up the degeneration of the discs next to the fused vertebrae.
+This can relieve extreme pain in patients whose spine can no longer bear their weight, but it can also speed up the degeneration of the discs next to the fused vertebrae.

 Stem cell therapy

-Researchers at the University of Queensland, Australia, set out to determine whether a tissue engineering-based approach using stem cells, coupled with an advanced delivery system might encourage functional fibrocartilage generation.
+Researchers at the University of Queensland, Australia, have had some success with a tissue engineering-based approach using stem cells.